statamic/docs/content/collections/docs/creating-a-starter-kit.md

 ## Post-Install Hooks

-You may run additional logic after the starter kit is installed.
+You may run additional logic after the Starter Kit is installed.
 For example, maybe you want to output some information.

-To do so, you can create a `StarterKitPostInstall.php` file in the root of your starter kit.
+To do so, you can create a `StarterKitPostInstall.php` file in the root of your Starter Kit.
 It should be a simple non-namespaced class with a `handle` method.
 You will be provided with an instance of the command so you can output lines, get input, and so on.

 ```php
 <?php